 Whether VoIP is right for you depends largely on whether you need a traditional phone line too and how many long-distance calls you make.
 Whether Skype or Vonage is right for you depends on what you hope to use the service to do.
 If you hope to replace your home phone service, Vonage, or another full-service VoIP plan, can be a good choice.
 Skype, on the other hand, can let you make free calls to friends and family as a supplement to your regular phone service.
 It's especially convenient if the people you wish to call are Skype users as well.

-For more information on VoIP, the Internet and related topics, see the links on the next page.
+For more information on VoIP, the Internet and related topics, see the links below.